 It’s still just a job

 We all have these moments of our favorite shows we want to know more about.
 You can just imagine what happened at that exact moment that is edged in your memory.
 So you get to ask your question.
 “In episode 13 of season 2 you said…” and the actor draws a complete blank.
 To many of these people, the recordings of said scenes happened years and years ago.
 And most likely, when they recorded said scene, to them, it was just a job they had to do.
 Never realizing that the thing they did as something just to pay the bills would ever be held in high regard by fans.
 So don’t hold it against these people if they don’t remember the thing you want to know more about.
+At the very least give a backdrop to what you want to ask before you ask it, to give the special guest a chance to remember what you mean.
+But if you do, try to keep it short and concise.
+Again, you are not alone.

 They are still people

 So you finally get to meet that person that you wanted to meet for so long… And they are very short with you.
 It’s not what you had hoped for.
 But you have no idea what that person has gone through to get there.
 They are still people.
 They get hurt, they get tired, and they get pissed off.
 Who knows how long their flight was?
 Who knows if the person before you did something to piss the guest off.
 It is a sad fact, but it happens.
 So if something like that does happen, just leave it be.
-And maybe if you leave them some room for a moment, they are in better spirits later on if you left them in respect.
+And maybe if you leave them some room for a moment, they are in better spirits later on if you left them with respect.

 Picture Perfect